Lawrence Ferlinghetti, Beat Poet And Small-Press Publisher, Dies At 101

 Howl was a new type of poetry that gave voice to an undercurrent of dissatisfaction in Dwight Eisenhower's America.
 It became an anthem for the nascent counterculture.

-"Before Allen Ginsberg's Howl, the state of poetry in America is a little bit like the way it is today: poetry about poetry," Ferlinghetti said.
+"Before Allen Ginsberg's Howl, the state of poetry in America is a little bit like the way it is today: poetry about poetry," Ferlinghetti said in 1994.
 "Howl knocked the sides out of things, just the way rock music in the '60s knocked the sides out of the old music world."

 Literary critic Gerald Nicosia says Ferlinghetti's two greatest accomplishments were fighting censorship and inaugurating a small-press revolution.